cs257f19/web-project-web-project-team-f/README.md

 - UserStories: directory, contains all your team's user stories
 - Data: directory, contains the raw and processed data along with any metadata

+Known Issues:
-Known Issues: [Errno 98]: Address already in use.
+1. [Errno 98]: Address already in use.
 This error implies that another person may be using our port number but this is not always true.
 Solution: Exit perlman and re-run.
+2. On rare occassions, every food search yields 'food is not in our database'.
+This is solved by cutting the connection and reconnecting to perlman.